AdobeDocs/advertising.en/help/search-social-commerce/tools/sync-inventory.md

 1. Select the check box next to an option to enable synchronization, or clear a check box to disable synchronization.

-   *[!UICONTROL Enable Smart Shopping]:* ([!DNL Google Ads] campaigns; beta for [!DNL Microsoft® Advertising] campaigns) To synchronize smart shopping campaigns.
+   *[!UICONTROL Enable Smart Shopping]:* ([!DNL Google Ads] campaigns; beta for [!DNL Microsoft Advertising] campaigns) To synchronize smart shopping campaigns.
 This option is enabled by default.

    *[!UICONTROL Enable [!DNL YouTube]]:* ([!DNL Google Ads] campaigns only) To synchronize [!DNL YouTube] campaigns.
 This option is disabled by default.